-I am a filmmaker and the Co-Founder of Blue Peel Productions, an all-female video production team.
+I am a filmmaker and the Co-Founder of Breaktide Productions, an all women of color video production team.
 Originally from Berkeley, California, I am passionate about empowering women and girls around the world through innovating and engaging documentary and narrative film.
-Currently I'm working on promoting and distributing the short documentary I directed and executive produced called The Construct; Female Laborers and the Fight for Equality that follows Burmese female construction workers.
+Currently I'm a Creative Culture Fellow at the Jacob Burns Film Center working on a documentary about the extraordinary young woman Nadya Okamoto.
 Scroll down to learn more about what I have been up to, or check out my writing and video work through the tabs above!

 My current project is Directing, Producing, and Writing The Construct: Female Laborers and the Fight for Equality, which follows Burmese female construction workers and how their stories relate to the country’s broader fight for gender equality.
 Female construction workers are widespread throughout Myanmar.
 The Construct will examine how, if at all, a woman leading the country changes and impacts the lives of everyday women.